Volatar/Group7-repo-projects/TDD Lab Documentation/2 Your first tests.md

     assert add_numbers(5, -2) == 3
 ```

-This is a simple test using the assert statement.
+This is a simple test using an assert statement.

 ### 3. Run the Test